 Adani Total Gas Limited (ATGL) is a prominent Private and Listed City Gas Distribution (CGD) entity in India with over 15 years of experience in the development, operation, and maintenance of City Gas Distribution Networks.
 The company caters to domestic, commercial, and industrial customers through the supply of Piped Natural Gas, as well as serving automobile and transport customers through CNG Stations.
 CNG Stations network of 903, 9.76 lacs Total PNG home, 9142 Industrial & Commercial connections, 21,566 Inch Km of Steel Pipeline

 Adani Total Gas Limited is strategically aligned to energize India's natural gas vision.
-In view of this we are looking for manufacturers/ system integrators who can supply "Smart Pre- Paid G1.6 PD domestic gas Meter" and conventional G1.6 Positive Displacement domestic gas meter for use in PNG Gas distribution network.
+In view of this we are looking for manufacturers who can supply conventional G1.6 Positive Displacement domestic gas meter (Make in India) for use in PNG Gas distribution network.

-2. Scope Definition
+Scope Definition

-Supply of Smart prepaid gas meter and conventional mechanical gas meters over period of quantity,four years as per table below.Delivery against this tender shall be executed (NTP)
+Supply of conventional mechanical gas meters (G1.6 Positive Displacement) over period of 2 years.
+Tender quantity shall be 3 lacs conventional mechanical meters.

+Rate contract will be executed with this tentative quantities and supplies will be done against PO.
+Delivery against this tender shall be executed only upon Notice To Proceed (NTP) given by Adani Total Gas.